Mizuno Pottery Mark Query

 However, this seemingly undocumented name caught my interest, so I began an uber-search.
 The detective won through and started down an interesting path where I started to learn lots.
 That's the type of query I like.

-I found only one other connection with the name Mizuno within china and ceramics ranges and this really got me to an interesting place I feel we should all know and talk about.
+I found only one other connection with the name Mizuno within china and ceramics ranges and although unconnected with your set, this really got me to an interesting place I feel we should all know and talk about.
 So thanks for flagging this up.

 In the 1980's and 90's there was a fine china design team called Swid Powell.
 This was the team of Nancy Swid and Addie Powell.
 They produced high design expensive fine china collections amongst other things.
 They were a small producer but high in design & production values - and expensive.